precog/client-libraries/js/src/analytics/README.md

 * `attention`: `true` | `false` (default)

-If true, each element is broken into a 5x5 logical grid, and every time the user's mouse crosses a tile boundary a new `attention` event will be created.
+If true, each element is broken into a 10x10 logical grid, and every time the user's mouse crosses a tile boundary a new `attention` event will be created.
 This can be useful for building heat-maps of user activity.

+* `attentionResolution`: `1`, `2`, ..., `10` (default), ...

+Customizes the number of grid cells used for attention tracking.
+Greater values result in more precision.
+So, for instance, setting this to 5 will result in a 5x5 attention grid rather than the default 10x10.

 * `scrolling`: `true` | `false` (default)